Whack those Weeds!

 Feeding the lawn

-If your lawn's weed free and you only need to feed, Yates Lawn Fertiliser Hose On is a super easy option, without the smell of organic fertiliser.
+Autumn is an important time to feed established lawns.
+This helps get them into top condition before the cold weather arrives; a well-fed lawn will also be greener, thicker and healthier.
+If your lawn's weed free and you only need to feed, Yates Lawn Fertiliser Quarterly Hose-on is a super easy option, without the smell of organic fertiliser.

 The development of high-performing slow release lawn foods has made it easier to navigate the lawn's transition to winter.
 Your lawn grass and microbial soil community underneath it are in sync with the seasons - if the grass becomes dormant, the microbes are also snoozing.
 Because the nitrogen in slow-release fertilisers is 'unlocked' for grass by microbial action, this means the nutrition is only supplied at the rate grass can use it - as soil temperature falls and everything begins to slow down, grass nutrition also slows.

 Slow release fertilisers perform well in autumn because they supply nutrients in time with the grass as it becomes drowsy; in comparison, a big surge of nitrogen in cold conditions won't be completely absorbed - the excess can remain in the soil and will eventually leach into groundwater.
-Slow release Yates Thrive Granular Fertiliser gently feeds for 12 weeks after application, so it's an excellent choice for autumn.
+Slow release Yates Lawn Fertiliser Quarterly gently feeds for 12 weeks after application, so it's an excellent choice for autumn.

 Spiking and aerating